-Dr Chee Seong Chin, head of the Department of Civil Engineering, has been appointed as dean of learning and teaching, supporting the University in the operational delivery of its academic strategy and the ongoing co-ordination of learning and teaching.
+Professor Chee Seong Chin, former head of the Department of Civil Engineering, has been appointed as Dean of Learning and Teaching, supporting the University in the operational delivery of its academic strategy and the ongoing co-ordination of learning and teaching.

-Dr Chin received his PhD degree in civil engineering in 2006 from Swansea University, UK, and has more than 11 years’ experience working in international higher education institutions.
+Professor Chin received his PhD degree in civil engineering in 2006 from Swansea University, UK, and has more than 12 years’ experience working in international higher education institutions.
 He joined XJTLU in 2012 and is the founding director of the Institute for Sustainable Materials and Environment.

 His primary research interests are materials and structural behaviour of fibre-reinforced cementitious composites, and sustainable construction and building materials.